-Carmelo Mauro, founder of Carmelo’s Ristortante Italiano, was born in Taormina, Sicily.
+Carmelo Mauro, founder of Carmelo’s Ristorante Italiano, was born in Taormina, Sicily.
 Travel was his dream from early childhood and the hotel industry gave him the perfect opportunity after he worked his way up from bellhop to general manager.
 After completion of training at the Hotel School in Taormina, Carmelo was accepted for an apprenticeship at the Frankfurter Hoff Hotel in Frankfurt, Germany.
 From there he was sent to the Queens’ Hotel in Leeds, England and then to the Intercontinental Hotel in Geneva, Switzerland.
 His hotel career continued with the Intercontinental Hotels in Europe and Africa, the Southampton Princess in Bermuda, and the Royal Palms and Beach Club in the Cayman Islands (where he met and married his sweetheart and partner, Hilary).

 After working twenty years in restaurants and hotels all over the world, Carmelo moved to Houston in 1978 with Hilary and their eldest daughter Luisa.
 Shortly afterwards they opened their first Carmelo’s Ristorante on Memorial Drive in Houston and in 1985 expanded to Austin, by leasing, and eventually purchasing the historic “Old Depot Hotel,” the oldest standing depot in the state of Texas.
 Carmelo’s business success has been balanced with a rich family life and a very generous community spirit.
 With the birth of two more daughters, Tara and Liana, the family became complete.

-Carmelo currently serves on the TRA Nomination Committee, the TRA and TRAEF Task Force, and the TRA and TRAEF Metro Task Force.
+Carmelo currently serves on the TRA Nomination Committee, the TRA and TRAEF Task Force, the TRA and TRAEF Metro Task Force and sits on the board of the Italian American Chamber of Commerce.
 Carmelo’s Ristorante has supported the Texas Department of Agriculture’s “Go Texan Week” since the beginning, funds from which are donated to the Food Banks; Carmelo is now serving as a spokesperson for this event which encourages restaurants to buy and use Texan produce, meat and wines.
-Since the inception Carmelo has supported Cleverley Stone in raising funds for the Food Bank with her Houston Restaurant Week.
+Since the inception Carmelo has supported Cleverley Stone in raising funds for the Food Bank with her Houston Restaurant Weeks.